Yashodha05/Student-Attendance-System/README.md

-# Employee Attendance System using Face Recognition
+# Student Attendance System using Face Recognition

-This project is a face recognition-based employee attendance system.
-It uses a pre-trained model to identify employees and marks their attendance in a MySQL database.
+This project is a face recognition-based student attendance system.
+It uses a pre-trained model to identify students and marks their attendance in a MySQL database.
 The system is simple, efficient, and designed to be user-friendly.

 **Features**